mzargham/block-diagrams/tools/BlockValidationGuide.md

 {
   "ID": "closed_game",
   "Name": "Closed Game",
-  "Description": "A game where players' policies are included, requiring no external inputs.", "Domain": [],
+  "Description": "A game where players' policies are included, requiring no external inputs, but tracking both actions and payoffs.", "Domain": [],
-  "Codomain": ["Y", "Y"]
+  "Codomain": ["U", "U", "Y", "Y"]
 }
 ```